-12. Notes Payable
+13. Notes Payable

-In 2019, the Group issued promissory notes amounting to ₱187.3 million to local commercial banks at interest rates ranging from 4.25% to 9.50% per annum.
-The principal amount will mature in 2021 and payable in equal installments.
+In 2020 and 2019, the Group issued promissory notes to local commercial banks for working capital requirements at interest rates ranging from 4.25% to 9.50% per annum.
+The notes are payable in equal installments until 2021.

-In 2018, the Group issued short-term promissory notes to local commercial banks to finance its working capital requirements aggregating \$\mathbb{P}\$246.7 million.
+In 2018, the Group issued short-term promissory notes to local commercial banks to finance its working capital requirements aggregating ₱246.7 million.
 The notes bear interest at rates ranging from 3.13% to 5.50% per annum and interest is payable on a monthly basis.
 In 2019, the outstanding balances of the notes were rolled over under similar terms.